couchbase-partners/google-deployment-manager-couchbase/marketplace/README.md

-# Cloud Launcher
+# GCP Marketplace

-This folder contains artifacts for the Couchbase Cloud Launcher offer.
-This should not be used directly, but through the Cloud Launcher instead.
+This folder contains artifacts for the Couchbase GCP Marketplace offer.
+This should not be used directly, but instead through the GCP Marketplace.

 # Build VM Image